mhamidjamil/orangepi/README.md

 ---

 Feel free to customize the content based on your preferences and additional details you want to include.
 The README provides a quick guide on how to set up and use your Serial Interface Web App.

+- How Orange Pi send commands to TTGO-TCall:
+  {hay ttgo-tcall! here goes the query?}
+- How TTGO_TCall send commands to Orange Pi:
+  {hay orange-pi! here goes the query?}